Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 61

-Beloved Trisha is at all times up for a problem and weight trains day by day.
+Beloved Trisha is all the time up for a problem and weight trains daily.
 She seemingly takes on a brand new problem each decade and now in her sixties, the discuss present host determined to tackle the Dancing On Ice problem.

 Learn extra about Trisha right here.